 Ulf Zölitz is Assistant Professor at the Department of Economics of the University of Zurich and the Jacobs Center for Productive Youth Development.
 He has studied Economics at the University of Bonn and received his PhD in economics from Maastricht University in 2014.
 From 2014 to 2017 he worked as a postdoctoral researcher at IZA and briq in Bonn.

 Ulf Zölitz primary research interests are in the field of applied microeconomics.
 He is interested in labor economics, economics of education and behavioral economics.
 His current research focuses on peer effects, the role of personality in education and interventions aiming to enhance the development of cognitive skills in children.

-Gender Bias in Teaching Evaluations, Journal of the European Economic Association (forthcoming), with Friederike Mengel and Jan Sauermann
+Gender Bias in Teaching Evaluations, Journal of the European Economic Association (17)2, 2019, with Friederike Mengel and Jan Sauermann

 ‘High’ Achievers? – Cannabis Access and Academic Performance, Review of Economic Studies 84(3), 2017, with Olivier Marie

 Understanding Peer Effects – On the Nature, Estimation and Channels of Peer Effects, Journal of Labor Economics 35(2), 2017, with Jan Feld